sys.db

 Important notes:

-• No business logic or hooks are applied.
-You are responsible for data integrity, security, and consistency.
+• You are responsible for data consistency and security.

-• Documents returned are plain JSON objects representing the stored MongoDB documents for that entity.
+• Returned documents are plain JSON objects representing the actual stored structure.

 • _id: Unique identifier of the document (MongoDB ObjectId or string, depending on configuration).